GET READY FOR YOUR VISIT

 One in five Americans lives with a disability

-It’s time to focus on wellness, prevention and healthy lifestyles and on the person as well as the problem.
+It’s time to focus on wellness, prevention and healthy lifestyles and on the person as well as their individual needs.

 Eating good food matters to everyone